mrkkrp/common-lisp-snippets/README.md

 3. Make sure your files don't have empty line at the end.
-This is important, because it will be inserted too when your snippet is expanded. `snippet-mode` takes care of this, setting `require-finall-newline` to `nil`, just make sure you haven't put it there manually.
+This is important, because it will be inserted too when your snippet is expanded. `snippet-mode` takes care of this, setting `require-final-newline` to `nil`, just make sure you haven't put it there manually.

 ## License